 This tutorial shows you how to dc2tog, linking two double crochet stitches together into one.
 This tutorial is specific to double crochet but it will also give you a basic understanding not only of clusters but also of decreasing in other stitches (such as sc2tog and hdc2tog as well as more complex stitches such as fpdc2tog).
 Learning the concept with a basic stitch as simple as double crochet offers a great foundation for learning decreasing and clusters for all basic stitches.

 Crochet To The Point Where You Want to Decrease

 First you will work your crochet as normal until you get to the point where you want to create the decrease (also called the dc2tog or the 2 dc cluster).

 In the photo here, you will see that we have created a starting chain and we have added some standard double crochet stitches.
 We have also done the first yarn over, which will be discussed in the next step, but as long as you know how to double crochet, this should all feel very familiar.

 Yarn Over And Insert Into Next Stitch

 When you crochet two stitches together, you begin by starting the first of the two stitches in normal fashion.
-For this, it means what you will yarn over and insert into the next stitch, just like you would if you were crocheting a regular double crochet stitch.
+For the 2dctog stitch, this means that you will yarn over and insert into the next stitch, just like you would if you were crocheting a regular double crochet stitch.

 03 of 12